refinery-platform/heatmap-scatter-dash/README.md

                         For the heatmap, we first sort by row variance, and then take the number of rows specified here.
 Defaults to 500.
-  --cluster_rows        For the heatmap, hierarchically cluster rows.
-  --cluster_cols        For the heatmap, hierarchically cluster columns.
   --port PORT           Specify a port to run the server on.
 Defaults to 8050.

 Refinery/Developer: